 Which bees do you like?

 There’s over 2000 species of native bees in Australia, most of those are Solitary Bees, with 11 species being Social Stingless Bees.

-Bee hotels will only be usefull for certain kinds of bees, like Leaf Cutter Bees and Resin Bees.
+Bee hotels will only be useful for certain kinds of bees, like Leaf Cutter Bees and Resin Bees.
 You can make your own Bee Hotel by drilling holes in a block of wood or wooden stump, or making a pile of Bamboo that has small hollows.
 You may also find some Bee Hotels available for sale on some websites.
 It can be best to buy hotels that are suitable for local native bees.
 Cheap bee hotels available from major shops may not be suitable.

 These are the ones that you can buy and keep in hives.
 The most common species would be Tetragonula Carbonaria and Tetragonula Hockingsi, which live in areas along the east coast of Australia, from around Sydney and upwards.